Béla Bartók: Inspiration and experimentation (1916–1921)

-His pessimistic attitude towards composing was lifted by the stormy and inspiring contact with Klára Gombossy in the summer of 1915.
-This interesting episode in Bartók's life remained hidden until it was researched by Denijs Dille between 1979 and 1989.
+His pessimistic attitude toward composing was lifted by the stormy and inspiring contact with Klára Gombossy in the summer of 1915.
+This episode remained hidden until it was researched by Denijs Dille between 1979 and 1989.
 Bartók started composing again, including the Suite for piano opus 14 (1916), and The Miraculous Mandarin (1919) and he completed The Wooden Prince (1917).

 Bartók felt the result of World War I as a personal tragedy.
 Many regions he loved were severed from Hungary: Transylvania, the Banat (where he was born), and Bratislava (Pozsony, where his mother had lived).
-Additionally, the political relations between Hungary and other successor states to the Austro-Hungarian empire prohibited his folk music research outside of Hungary.
-Bartók also wrote the noteworthy Eight Improvisations on Hungarian Peasant Songs in 1920 and the sunny Dance Suite in 1923, the year of his second marriage.
+Additionally, the political relations between Hungary and other successor states to the Austro-Hungarian empire prohibited his folk music research outside Hungary.
+Bartók also wrote Eight Improvisations on Hungarian Peasant Songs in 1920 and the Dance Suite in 1923, the year of his second marriage.

 "Synthesis of East and West" (1926–1945)

 In 1926, Bartók needed a significant piece for piano and orchestra with which he could tour in Europe and America.
 He was particularly inspired by American composer Henry Cowell's controversial use of intense tone clusters on the piano while touring western Europe.
-Bartók happened to be present at one of these concerts and (to avoid causing offence) later requested Cowell's permission to use his technique, which Cowell granted.
-In the preparation for writing his first Piano Concerto, he wrote his Sonata, Out of Doors, and Nine Little Pieces, all for solo piano, and all of which prominently utilize clusters.
-He increasingly found his own voice in his maturity.
-The style of his last period – named "Synthesis of East and West" – is hard to define let alone to put under one term.
-In his mature period, Bartók wrote relatively few works but most of them are large-scale compositions for large settings.
+Bartók happened to be present at one of these concerts and later requested Cowell's permission to use his technique, which Cowell granted.
+In preparing to write his first Piano Concerto, he wrote his Sonata, Out of Doors, and Nine Little Pieces, all for solo piano, and all prominently featuring clusters.
+He increasingly found his own voice.
+The style of his last period—named "Synthesis of East and West"—is hard to define.
+In his mature period, Bartók wrote relatively few works but most are large-scale compositions for large settings.
 Only his voice works have programmatic titles and his late works often adhere to classical forms.

-Among Bartók's most important works are the six string quartets (1909, 1917, 1927, 1928, 1934, and 1939), the Cantata Profana (1930), which Bartók declared was the work he felt and professed to be his most personal "credo", the Music for Strings, Percussion and Celesta (1936), the Concerto for Orchestra (1943) and the Third Piano Concerto (1945).
+Among Bartók's most important works are the six string quartets (1909, 1917, 1927, 1928, 1934, and 1939), the Cantata Profana (1930), which Bartók called his most personal "credo", the Music for Strings, Percussion and Celesta (1936), the Concerto for Orchestra (1943), and the Third Piano Concerto (1945).
 He made a lasting contribution to the literature for younger students: for his son Péter's music lessons, he composed Mikrokosmos, a six-volume collection of graded piano pieces.